Robotic Gynecologic Surgery

 McKee Medical Center is using robotic surgery to offer patients the opportunity for more minimally invasive gynecologic surgery.

 Robotic surgery allows surgeons to make dime-sized incisions which means less trauma to the body, less pain for patients and faster recovery times.

-Some of the gynecological surgical procedures that Banner Health uses robotic surgery for include benign pelvic surgery such as:
+Some of the robotic gynecological surgeries performed at McKee Medical Center include benign pelvic surgery such as:

 - Hysterectomy: The removal of the uterus is the second most common surgery in the U.S. Robotic surgery allows your surgeon a better view, which is especially critical when working around delicate and confined structures like the bladder.
 Surgeons also can perform a radical hysterectomy for cervical cancer.

 - Myomectomy: Surgical removal of uterine fibroids.
 Robotic surgery's precision can be helpful in the reconstruction of the uterine wall, regardless of the size or location of fibroids.